IsaakAsimov/sudoku-generator/README.md

 ## Examples:

-If for example we want a sudoku grid with just 10 starting number:
+For example if we want a sudoku grid with just 10 starting numbers:

 ```
 $ stack exec sudoku-generator-exe 10